-Once you get the Draft EHCP and you have been sent a copy for comments, you have fifteen days to get back to the LA, though if circumstances make that difficult, you can apply for an extension by emailing your SEND Caseworker.
+Once you get the Draft Education, Health and Care Plan (EHCP) you have 15 days to get back to the LA, though if circumstances make that difficult, you can apply for an extension by emailing your SEN Case Officer.
 This should be done in writing (an email) stating why you require the extension.

 Please note – The 15 days is from the date on the letter that was received with the draft Plan and not when it was received in the post.

-The plan will include information on the child or young person’s special educational needs (“SEN“), health and care needs, the provision required to meet each of those needs, and the outcomes that should be achieved.
+The Plan will include information on the child or young person’s special educational needs (SEN), health and care needs, the provision required to meet each of those needs, and the outcomes that should be achieved.
 It will also record the child or young person’s aspirations, views and feelings.
 These all come under Sections, i.e. B, F etc.

-When the EHCP is in draft / draft amended, it is an opportunity for you to check whether the draft EHC plan contains everything it should.
+When the EHCP is in draft / draft amended, it is an opportunity for you to check whether the EHCP contains everything it should.

-Along with the draft EHC plan, the LA must give notice to the parent or young person that they have 15 days in which to:
+Along with the draft EHCP, Surrey must give notice to the parent or young person that they have 15 days in which to:

-- request a meeting with the LA to discuss the draft;
+request a meeting with Surrey to discuss the draft

-- request that a particular school or other institution is named in the final EHC plan
+request that a particular school or other institution is named in the final EHCP.

 You should get a sheet from Surrey that asks which school you would like your child to attend.
 You are able to state more than one School if you wish.
-When you make a request for a particular school, college or other institution, the LA must consult with that institution (school, college or other educational institution) about whether it should be named in the final EHC plan (unless your request is for a wholly independent school).
+When you make a request for a particular school, college or other institution, the LA must consult with that institution (school, college or other educational institution) about whether it should be named in the final EHCP (unless your request is for a wholly independent school).

 What should a plan look like?

-Your SEND Caseworker should copy and paste the wording from reports into section B for needs and section F for provision.
-They are not able to add anything that is not stated within the reports.
+Your Case Officer should copy and paste the wording from reports into section B for needs and section F for provision.
+They are not able to add anything that is not stated in the reports.

 How do I check the draft plan?